recidive/matic-docs/docs/supernets/architecture.md

 ## Runtime (EVM)

-Supernets use the EVM as its runtime environment
+Supernets use the EVM as their runtime environment for executing smart contracts.
+The runtime environment is designed to be highly scalable and fast, with the ability to process transactions and execute smart contracts at speeds that are significantly faster than those of the Ethereum mainnet.

 ## TxPool